hassanSaeedHassan/Data-Science-Projects/README.md

 ## Breast Cancer Classification

 This project aims to predict people who will survive breast cancer using machine learning models with the help of clinical data and gene expression profiles of the patients.
 Using machine learning models on gene data helps us better understand the disease and determine how well treatment methods work.

+# The Third Project
+A classification approach to the machine learning Titanic survival challenge on Kaggle.Data visualisation, data preprocessing and different algorithms are tested and explained in form of Jupyter Notebook